iainquayle/birch/construct.md

 function_type:
 - expression **->** expression

 call:
 - expression **|>** expression
-- expression (expression)
-- expression identifier
-- expression call_literal
+- expression . expression

-call_literal:
-- primitive
-- primitive_type
-- product
-- product_type
-- sum
-- sum_call
-- sum_type
-- array
-- array_type
+Call also includes accessing a field of a product type.
+It will essentially be mimicking passing in a function, which retrieves a single field of a product type.

 if:
 - **if** expression **then** expression **else** expression